mapeditor/tiled-to-godot-export/README.md

 ### Nice to know! (...if something doesn't work)

-It's better to keep the Tiled files in the same folder as the exported ones since than all the paths will be the same as in your Godot project.
+It's better to keep the Tiled files in the same folder as the exported ones since then all the paths will be the same as in your Godot project.

 When you re export a map Godot only needs to reload the scene.
 You can add something like this in your